MiraldiLab/maxATAC/README.md

 This function took 38 minutes for a sample with 52,657,164 reads in the BAM file.
 This was tested on a 2019 Macbook Pro with a 2.6 GHz 6-Core Intel Core i7 and 16 GB of memory.

-## Predicting TF binding in bulk ATAC-seq
+## Predicting TF binding from ATAC-seq

 Following maxATAC-specific processing of ATAC-seq signal inputs, use the [`maxatac predict`](./docs/readme/predict.md#Predict) function to predict TF binding with a maxATAC model.